All Episodes

 It hasn't worked for Katie.

-Uh it hasn't where it didn't work for Gina Davis in that ABC show where she was commander-in-chief.
+It hasn't, where it didn't work for Gina Davis in that ABC show where she was commander-in-chief.

-That show didn't last but two or three episodes really before it was canceled.
+That show didn't last but two or three episodes, really, before it was canceled.

-Remember that photo up.
+Remember that photo up?

-Uh brief timeout, lots to do here on the program today.
+Lots to do here on the program today.

-Plus your phone calls, folks.
+Plus, your phone calls, folks.

-Sit tight, El Rushbow back after this.
+El Rushbaugh back after this.

 Okay, here's the question.

-I love this in the bumper rotation, doesn't come up enough, but uh here it is.
+Doesn't come up enough, but here it is.

-Rush Limbaugh back here at the number again, uh, 800-282-2882.
+Rush Limbaugh back here at the number again, 800-282-2882.

-The uh the show was called Commander in Chief Gina Davis.
+The show was called Commander-in-Chief Gina Davis.

-And what's interesting about this to me is is the people that that do this, if they're doing it for political reasons, and by the way, Hollywood producer Rod Lurie, uh who created the TV show Commander in Chief, uh made no made no bones about his goal.
+And what's interesting about this to me is the people that do this, if they're doing it for political reasons.

-Uh he was tilling the soil of popular culture so that it would soon be easier for a real woman to take root in a nonfiction oval office.
+He was tilling the soil of popular culture so that it would soon be easier for a real woman to take root in a nonfiction oval office.

 That was his purpose.